ACT Test Security Protocols: What to Expect

 Summary: What You Need to Know About ACT Test Security

-ACT Inc. takes test security very seriously.
+The ACT takes test security very seriously.
 If the questions are compromised, they can no longer be used, and many students' scores may become invalid.
 Many regulations are put in place to prevent question leaks both before and after each test is administered, but sometimes things still slip through the cracks.
 There have been several instances of question leaks and related cheating scandals just within the past few years.

 As a student, it's in your best interests to keep the questions confidential after the test and to report any signs of cheating.
 Test security violations don't just help the people who have advance knowledge - they actively hurt everyone else who takes the test fairly.